I am a furious, scrappy, implacable

-My work traverses the spectrums between performance, ecology, heritage, and social justice, engaging the past with an impossible present through empathy and radical responsibility.
 I work collaboratively and hands-on, employing space, movement, and collective memory.
 I have always been interested in works rooted in primary sources: whether that be my own experiences, documents from archives, or interviews conducted on the field, the ethnographic transmission of information is potent and lasting.
-I practice within the risks of an embodied dramaturgy, encouraging moments of failure, stutters, mistakes, and sore bottoms.
-The work I want to do is work that should be helpful — to bring space to peoples’ power, to promote urgent tenderness.
-These goals manifest themselves through my work in several ways: protest, social media and public outreach, archaeological research, excavation and survey, theater, dance, performance ethnography, organizing — whatever our needs are, I work my hardest to meet them.
+Practicing within the risks of an embodied dramaturgy, encouraging moments of failure, stutters, mistakes, and sore bottoms, I seek to bring space to peoples’ power, to promote urgent tenderness.

 My work as a professional collaborator roots itself in adrienne marie brown’s emergent strategy, informing my work as an artist, educator, arts administrator, nonprofit consultant, grant and copy writer, and more.
 Please reach out with any contract related inquiries at firstname.lastname@example.org.